rangle/ngCourse2/handout/immutable/immutable-js/lists.md

   */
 ```

 Here we use the `Immutable.fromJS` call again since we have objects stored in the array.
-We call `push` to add items to the list, just like we would call it on an array but since we're creating a new copy we need to rebind the variable.
+We call `push` to add items to the list, just like we would call it on an array.
+But since we're creating a new copy, we must rebind the variable.
 We have the same `set` and `update` calls when we want to update items at specific indexes.
 We also have access to array functions like `map`, `reduce` with support for extras like the one we're using here, `zipWith`.